NathaliaBomtemp/form-page-html-css/README.md

-# Form Page - HTML + CSS - Frontend
+## Form Page - HTML + CSS - Frontend
-:pushpin:Form page - HTML + CSS;
+:pushpin: This project it`s a model of a Frontend registration form, developed with HTML and CSS;

+## Running the project

+To open the form on your browser you need to clone this project and after this click to open the `.hmtl` file.

+## Project Details

 More details of the project description - in progress :hammer_and_wrench: